-Tammy described to me how to get to the sky deck since its route wasn't on the map.
+Tammy described how to get to the sky deck since its route wasn't on the map.
 She said it had a great view of the stars and that I should take a look at it, so I decided to.
 The entrance to it was hidden in a small corner towards the back of the ship.
 I've walked by it before but never noticed the ladder that led to a small circular hatch in the ceiling.

 A voice startled me, "I see you found this place already."
 I looked in the direction it came from to see Akiko lying on comfy looking bed next to the see through wall.
 Her arms behind her head as she watched the stars go by.